skeeto/dotfiles/README.md

 ### Network management

-An good tool for network management is Wicd.
+A mediocre, but fully standalone, tool for network management is Wicd.

     apt-get install wicd wicd-gtk wicd-curses